 Cheltenham is synonymous with arts festivals starting with Performing Arts (1926), Music (1945), Literary (1949), Jazz (1996), Poetry (2011) and Film (2019).
 Through the decades, the world’s leading filmmakers, actors, musicians, writers, artists, poets and respected figures from politics, science and even astronauts have come to Cheltenham: Mike Leigh, Benedict Cumberbatch, Dame Judy Dench, Bill Nighy, Roger Daltrey, David Attenborough, Prince Charles, Salman Rushdie, Van Morrison, Hilary Clinton, Michael Palin and Bob Geldof, among them.
 And, most recently, former British Prime Minister, David Cameron and the singer, Debbie Harry.

 Cheltenham is now officially branded The Festival Town of Britain.
 Loyal audiences are drawn to the festivals from in and around the town, across the Midlands and South-West region and throughout the country.
-The Film Festival complements a full schedule of arts festivals in 2020 from the Poetry Festival at the end of April, through to the Jazz Festival 5th – 10th May; the International Film Festival on 25th May – 31st May; the Music Festival from 3rd – 12th July and concludes with the Literature Festival from 2nd – 11th October.
+Whilst 2020 is a very different year, in more normal times The Film Festival complements a full annual schedule of arts festivals from the Poetry Festival at the end of April, through to the Jazz Festival in May; the International Film Festival in May; the Music Festival in July and concludes with the Literature Festival in October.

 The film festival is managed by the charity, Cheltenham International Film Trust and works closely with Lumiere Göttingen Film Festival and Sochi International Film Festival as both cities are twinned with Cheltenham.